Hell in a Cell (2019): Preliminary matches

 In the second match, Daniel Bryan and Roman Reigns took on Erick Rowan and Luke Harper in a tornado tag team match.
 During the match, after Harper and Rowan dominated, they attempted to powerbomb Bryan through an announce table, but Bryan performed a hurricanrana on Harper and Reigns speared Rowan through the table.
 Later, Harper blocked another hurricanrana from Bryan and performed a middle-rope powerbomb for a nearfall.
-In the end, Reigns performed a Superman Punch on Harper, followed by a Running Knee by Bryan and a Spear by Reigns on Harper to win the match.
+In the end, Reigns performed a Superman Punch on Harper followed by a Running Knee by Bryan and a Spear by Reigns on Harper to win the match.
 Following the match, Reigns attempted to shake Bryan's hand out of respect, only for Bryan to insist on a hug and the two eventually embraced.

 After that, Randy Orton faced Ali.
 In the end, Orton attempted an RKO, but Ali blocked with a handstand before rolling up Orton for a nearfall.
 As Ali went for a facebuster, Orton countered into an RKO to win the match.

 In the fourth match, Alexa Bliss and Nikki Cross defended the WWE Women's Tag Team Championship against The Kabuki Warriors (Asuka and Kairi Sane).
 In the climax, while the referee was checking on Bliss and Sane outside the ring, Asuka spat green mist in Cross' face and pinned her after a Roundhouse Kick to win the titles.

 After that, The O.C.
-(United States Champion AJ Styles, Luke Gallows, and Karl Anderson) faced The Viking Raiders (Ivar and Erik) and a partner of their choosing, which was revealed to be Braun Strowman.
+(United States Champion AJ Styles, Luke Gallows, and Karl Anderson) faced The Viking Raiders (Ivar and Erik) and a partner of their choosing, which was revealed to be Braun Strowman, in a six-man tag team match.
 In the end, after Strowman dominated The O.C., the trio attacked Strowman and were eventually disqualified.
 After the match, Styles attempted a Phenomenal Forearm, but Strowman knocked him out with a right hand.

 In a backstage segment, Tamina (in her first appearance since WrestleMania 35) rolled up Carmella to win the WWE 24/7 Championship.

 Next, King Corbin faced Chad Gable.
 In the climax, Corbin attempted to use his scepter on Gable, who avoided it and rolled up Corbin to win the match, with the ring announcer announcing him as Shorty Gable (upon Corbin's request).